Complete Guide to Medicare: Understanding When You Can Enroll in Medicare

 You must have Medicare Part A and Medicare Part B to enroll in a Medicare Advantage plan.
 People can enroll in a Medicare Advantage plan for the first time using the Initial Coverage Election Period.
 If you enroll in Medicare Part B when you are first eligible to do so, using the Initial Enrollment Period for Medicare Part A and Part B, the Initial Coverage Election Period will be the same as the Medicare Part B Initial Enrollment Period.

-When can I sign up for a Medicare Supplement plan?
+When can I sign up for a Medicare Supplement insurance plan?

 When is the Medicare Supplement Open Enrollment period?
 This six-month period runs from the first day of the month in which you are both age 65 (or older) and enrolled in Medicare Part B.